Here are my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

 10. Tea and Coffee Cup Stain Remover

 You know those pesky stains you get in the bottom of mugs?
-To remove them add half a teaspoon of soda crystals per mug and fill with boiling water.
+To remove tea stains from cups, add half a teaspoon of soda crystals per mug and fill with boiling water.
 Leave to soak until cool, and then rinse and wash as normal.
 The stains should wash out easily.

 13. Washing Clothes

-For a really thrifty take on laundry you can use soda crystals to reduce the amount of detergent you use by half.
-Use 50% detergent and 50% soda crystals in the drawer for really clean fresh smelling clothes.
+Laundry detergent tends to be much pricier than soda crystals.
+For a really thrifty take on laundry, you can use soda crystals to reduce the amount of detergent you use by half, without impacting on performance.

 14. Floor Cleaner

-For an eco friendly floor cleaner, add 1 tablespoon of soda crystals to a mop bucket of hot water.
-You can add essential oils too – my favourite combination is 10 drops of tea tree oil for it’s disinfectant properties, and 20 drops of orange essential oil for a fresh and clean citrus aroma.
+My favourite combination is 10 drops of tea tree oil for its disinfectant properties and 20 drops of orange essential oil for a fresh and clean citrus aroma.

 15. Removing Crayon Marks From Walls

-A word of warning – don’t use soda crystals on aluminium as it’s corrosive, and wear rubber gloves when cleaning with strong concentrations of soda crystals as it can irritate skin when used in a concentrated manner.
+I would always recommend wearing rubber gloves when cleaning with strong concentrations of soda crystals as it can irritate the skin when used in a concentrated manner.

 What are your favourite soda crystals uses?
 Have I missed any?